rentry/rentry.github.io/_posts/2019-03-15-port-blakely.md

 ---
 layout: post
-title: "Walking in the woods: Port Blakely from Horning Tree Farm"
+title: "Walking in the woods: Port Blakely from Horning Seed Orchard"
 date: 2019-03-15
 description: "Today’s walk was a long time in the making.
 We’d been researching public land in our area for months and finally contacted the Bureau of Land Management’s Horning Seed Orchard, a federal research facility.
 Orchard land isn’t available for recreation, but the bordering private land welcomes responsible recreation."
 categories: walking